I’m a hockey fan. Huge fan. Love it.

 And, don’t get me started on the stupid questions they often ask during postgame interviews.
 “You just lost 48 to 0.
 What happened out there today?”
 What happened out there?
 What?
 Weren’t you watching the game?
 Obviously they ran all over them.
 They got smashed, dragged, and taken to the dumpster.
 Pay attention, Fool!

 But, when I scream at football games on TV, I am yelling at the announcers.
 They drive me bananas.

-I know they have to fill the air time, and all sports announcers have their mush brain moments (don’t we all, really?), but football announcers have made stating the obvious and stupid into, for lack of a better, non-four letter word, art.
+I know they have to fill the air time, and we all have our mush brain moments, but football announcers have made stating the obvious and stupid into, for lack of a better, non-four letter word, art.

 “The pylon in the end zone is put there to indicate where the end zone is.”